transdigiware/blockchain/glossary.md

 ## User
 {: #glossary-user}
-A user is a participant in a blockchain network that has indirect access to the ledger through a trust relationship to an existing member.
+A user is a participant in a blockchain network that has indirect access to the ledger through a trust relationship with a Certificate Authority.

 ## World state
 {: #glossary-world-state}